yv989c/BlazarTech.QueryableValues/README.md

 This is a technique that I have not seen being used by other popular libraries that aim to solve this problem.
 It is superior from a latency standpoint because it resolves the query with a single round trip to the database and most importantly, it preserves the query's [execution plan] even when the content of the XML is changed.

 ## One More Thing 👀
 The `AsQueryableValues` extension method allows you to treat a sequence of values as you normally would if these were another entity in your [DbContext].
-The type returned by the extension is an [IQueryable\<T\>] that can be composed with other entities in your query.
+The type returned by the extension is an [IQueryable&lt;T&gt;] that can be composed with other entities in your query.

 For example, you can do one or more joins like this and it is totally fine:
 ```c#